 The Company anticipates incurring additional losses until such time, if ever, that it can generate significant sales of its products currently in development.
-Management believes that the Company's existing cash as of December 31, 2016 and \$1.65 million in cash proceeds in January 2017 from the issuance of the notes and warrants will be sufficient to fund its operations through February 2017.
-Substantial additional financing will be needed by the Company to fund its operations and to commercially develop its product candidates.
+Although the Company closed the IPO of its securities and the concurrent private placement on May 18, 2016 raising aggregate net proceeds of approximately \$34.4 million, excluding any proceeds it may receive from the exercise of the Series A warrants and Series B warrants, which proceeds are expected to fund the Company's operations through June 2017, substantial additional financing will be needed by the Company to fund its operations and to commercially develop its product candidates.
 Management is currently evaluating different strategies to obtain the required funding for future operations.
 These strategies may include, but are not limited to: private placements of equity and/or debt, payments from potential strategic research and development, licensing and/or marketing arrangements with pharmaceutical companies, and public offerings of equity and/or debt securities.
 There can be no assurance that these future funding efforts will be successful.